Keep Your Plumbing Efficient and Safe: Learn How to Replace a Water Heater Expansion Tank

 When Should I Replace My Water Heater Expansion Tank?

 Expansion tanks for water heaters should be checked periodically to ensure proper functioning.
-Common signs that it’s time to replace a water heater expansion tank include:
+Common signs that it’s time to replace it include:

-- Age: Like most components of a water heating system, expansion tanks have a lifespan.
-Most expansion tanks last between five and ten years, so if your tank is reaching its maximum lifespan, it’s wise to replace it.
+2. Age: Like most components of a water heating system, they have a lifespan.
+Most devices last between five and ten years, so if your tank is reaching its maximum lifespan, it’s wise to replace it.

-- Low water pressure: A malfunctioning expansion tank can lead to decreased water pressure in your plumbing system.
+3. Low water pressure: A malfunctioning tank can lead to decreased water pressure in your plumbing system.
 If you notice a drop in water pressure, check the tank to ensure it’s functioning correctly.

-- Inconsistent water temperature: An expansion tank that’s no longer working properly can cause the water temperature to fluctuate or become inconsistent.
+4. Inconsistent water temperature: A device that’s no longer working properly can cause the water temperature to fluctuate or become inconsistent.

-- Increased water bills: A malfunctioning expansion tank can cause your water bills to increase.
-If you notice a sudden increase in your water bills, it’s worth checking the expansion tank to ensure it’s functioning correctly.
+5. Increased water bills: A malfunctioning expansion tank can cause your water bills to increase.
+If you notice a sudden increase in your water bills, it’s worth checking the device to ensure it’s functioning correctly.

 By knowing when to replace a water heater expansion tank, you can ensure that your water heating system is operating correctly and efficiently.